 Our writing curriculum develops progressively and ensures that children are taught how to write narrative, poetry and range of non-fiction texts.
 Our children revisit and consolidate their skills through different units and our daily writing lessons are enhanced with short SPaG sessions throughout the week to ensure the children know, and can apply, those key elements of writing.

 The impact of our Literacy curriculum on our children is clear: progress, sustained learning and transferrable skills.
 With the implementation of the literacy journey being well established and taught thoroughly in both key stages, children are becoming more confident readers and writers and, by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.

 In order to measure the impact of our curriculum effectively, we use a two-tier approach to assessment.
 Firstly, teachers use a range of strategies to take a snapshot of learning within the lessons and then adapt subsequent sessions and learning experiences accordingly so that all children make progress.
-This can come from marking the children’s work, quizzes or retrieval practise, verbal responses to questioning and through peer and self-assessment.
-In reading, daily progress is monitored through book talk planning and observation notes, as well as book band colours in the Collins Big Cat scheme.
+Secondly, through summative assessments, we make more formal record of the children’s learning against age-related expectations and exemplification materials.